-FwLog reduces fragmentation via double buffering (Fig. 10b).
+Leveraging double buffering to decrease fragmentation.
+FwLog reduces fragmentation via double buffering (Fig. 12).
 On insertion, FwLog 1 attempts to insert an object into its slice in the "primary" segment buffer.
 If the primary is full, 2 the object is inserted into its slice in the secondary, "overflow" segment buffer.
 3 When any slice in the overflow buffer becomes more than half full, FwLog writes the primary buffer to flash.
 The overflow buffer then becomes the new primary buffer and vice versa.
 Double buffering increases the number of objects seen before a buffer is written, reducing the variance in the number of objects in each slice.
-Using balls-and-bins [74] to approximate the maximum objects in a slice, we find that this optimization limits the capacity loss from fragmentation to <1%, even for small (16 MB) buffers.